mktour-org/ws-server/docs/socket-flow.md

 # open function ws client

 Initially every entrant is subscribed to one topic, related to the tournament this user currently watches.
-There are 4 topics for each  of events:
+There are 1 topic for each  of events:
-topics:
-1. tournament/id/games
-2. tournament/id/status
-3. tournament/id/bracket
-4. tournament/id/players
+topic:
+tournament/id/

 .
 This is for open function of WS.
 So we need to receive the watched tournament, and then subscribe!.